Agnes Nandutu: Career

-Other controversies
+Controversies

 In 2017, Nandutu was denied accreditation to cover the Ugandan parliament by the organization's communications director.

-In 2020 during the parliamentary campaigns, Nandutu was tasked to present her husband, something she didn't do and instead asked the electorate over the radio to find her a suitor and implored them to focus on effective representation instead of marriage. the marriage issue was contentious in the public.
-Nandutu self confessed that she is a mother of seven children though she wished not to divulge more details about it while on an interview with the observer news paper.
+In 2020, during the parliamentary campaigns, Nandutu was tasked to present her husband, something she did not do and instead asked the electorate over the radio to find her a suitor and implored them to focus on effective representation instead of marriage.
+The marriage issue was contentious in the public.
+Nandutu self confessed that she is a mother of seven children though she wished not to divulge more details about it while on an interview with The Observer newspaper.